 The SSIS OLE DB Destination is used to load data into a variety of database tables or views or SQL Commands.
 OLE DB destination editor provides us the choice to select the existing table(s), View(s), or you can create a new table.
 In this article, we will show you how to configure SSIS OLE DB destination to load or store data into the SQL Server Database.

 Configuring SSIS OLE DB Destination

 STEP 1: Drag and drop the data flow task from the toolbox to the control flow.
 Next, rename it to SSIS OLE DB Destination.

 Double-click on it will open the data flow tab.

-STEP 2: Drag and drop OLE DB Source and OLE DB destination on to the data flow region.
+STEP 2: Drag and drop OLE DB Source and OLE DB destination onto the data flow region.
 In this example, we will explain the OLE DB destination only.
-So, please refer OLE DB Source article to understand the steps involved in creating it.
+So, please refer to the OLE DB Source article to understand the steps involved in creating it.

 SQL Command we used in the above screenshot is:

-STEP 3: Double-click on the SSIS OLE DB Destination will open the to OLE DB Destination Editor.
+STEP 3: Double-click on the SSIS OLE DB Destination will open the OLE DB Destination Editor.
 Use this to configure the target database.
-Below screenshot will show you the list of available options in the Connection Manager tab:
+The below screenshot will show you the list of available options in the Connection Manager tab:

 - Name of the table or the View: Here, you have to select the existing table or view to store the data.
 Otherwise, click the New button to create a new destination table.

 - Keep Identity: Please specify whether you want to load the identity values into the destination table or not by checking this option.
-This option is available only for the fast loads, and it unchecked by default.
+This option is available only for fast loads, and it is unchecked by default.

 - Keep Nulls: Please specify whether you want to load the NULL values into the destination table or not by checking this option.
-This option is available only for the fast loads, and it unchecked by default.
+This option is available only for fast loads, and it is unchecked by default.

 - Table Lock: While loading the data, Please specify whether you want to Lock the destination table or not

-- Check Constraints: While loading the data, please specify whether the destination table Check Constraints or not.
+- Check Constraints: While loading the data, please specify whether the destination table checks constraints or not.